 Close to 4,000 businesses have already signed up for the Tink Console – from large-scale enterprises to two-man startups.
 And many of them have used it to build, launch, and then manage their own personalised and data-driven services.

-Others are using the Console to make small (but important) improvements to their existing services and provide a better user experience – like simplifying the onboarding process.
+Others are using the Console to make small (but important) improvements to their existing services and provide a better user experience – like process.
 They can then use the analytics tools available with the Console to keep track of performance, and see how many users complete the signup or onboarding flows.

 You can launch your first test app in a simple, three-step process.
 You can create an entirely new proof-of-concept – all in a matter of hours.
 Or you can also use our platform to scale your product or service abroad.